 Your client may have to pay an Early Repayment Charge if they decide to repay more than what’s allowed under Optional Partial Repayment feature, or decide to repay all of their Lifetime Mortgage.
 The Early Repayment Charge could be substantial.

 The Early Repayment Charge only applies until the youngest borrower reaches age 88 or their tenth birthday following the date of the Offer of Loan, whichever occurs later.

 How do we calculate an Early Repayment Charge?

-The way we calculate an Early Repayment Charge is detailed in our PDF file: Income Lifetime Mortgage - All you need to know PDF size: 10.3MB , where you can find more information on when an Early Repayment Charge can apply and how we calculate the charge.
+The way we calculate an Early Repayment Charge is detailed in our PDF file: Income Lifetime Mortgages - All you need to know Q0057783 PDF size: 10.3MB , this will provide you with more information on when an Early Repayment Charge can apply and how we calculate the charge.